Personal injury Trust Investment

 Personal injury claims for a child

 A child’s personal injury claim has particular issues, which make it slightly different to those made by adults.
 The obvious issue is that the child is too young to manage their own affairs, and so a suitable adult (usually family members, such as parents) will have to take control over their personal and financial affairs.
-This is more relevant where your child has a personal injury that limits their mental capacity in some way.

 There are 2 main established routes for managing personal injury claims for children, after the settlement has been paid.